logan6wgt/AIOpti/README.md

 # AIOpti
-Main code for‘Al-Optimized Decision-Makingin Energy Systems: Towards aDecision-Aware Machine Learning Framework’
+Main code for‘Al-Optimized Decision-Making in Energy Systems: Toward a Decision-Aware Machine Learning Framework’
 # dataset
 3 csv file for training, validation, and test;
 results_M1 refers the optimization results of M1 model(for VPP scenario)